frdmn/service-daemons/README.md

 This repo contains some proper working start/stop scripts or damons for a lot of linux distributions or operating systems.

-You can find an explanation and instrtructions in my blog article here:
+You can find an explanation and instructions in my blog article here:

 [How to set up proper start/stop services](http://blog.frd.mn/how-to-set-up-proper-startstop-services/)